 During the early part of the 19th century British farmers were competing with cheaper imports of foreign grain.
 The government of the time, dominated by land-owners who profited by higher agricultural prices, reacted by passing the Corn Laws, imposing high duties that effectively ended grain imports.
 The corn issue became a crisis during poor harvests in Britain at the same time as the great potato famine in Ireland of 1845.
 The following year the Corn Laws were finally repealed.
 Thereafter grain became one of the major imports into the Port of London.

 There was a similar merger in the same year at Rotherhithe.
 The numerous docks there had been created by a number of independent companies but acquisitions had reduced that to two by the 1860s.
 In 1864 they merged and the Surrey Commercial Dock Company was formed, embarking on a programme of linking the various basins.
-They opened a further basin in 1876 named Canada Dock after the country with which ships traded, with warehouses to hold thirty-five thousand tons of grain.
-By around that time they had forty-six acres of sheds for timber.
-Their combined docks covered eighty-five percent of the Rotherhithe peninsula.
+They opened a further basin in 1876 named Canada Dock after the country with which ships traded, with warehouses to hold 35,000 tons of grain.
+By around that time they had 46 acres of sheds for timber.
+Their combined docks covered 85 percent of the Rotherhithe peninsula.

 In April 1879 the company received royal assent to name their massive new basin the Royal Albert Dock after the Queen’s late consort, with its older, smaller sister renamed as the Royal Victoria Dock.
-One and three quarter miles long, four hundred and ninety feet wide, with sixteen thousand five hundred feet of quays, the Royal Albert had an entrance depth of thirty-six feet.
-The largest ships of the time could be accommodated, with a massive entrance lock capable of accepting vessels of up to twelve thousand tons.
+One-and-three-quarter miles long, 490 feet wide, and an entrance depth of 36 feet, the Royal Albert had 16,500 feet of quays.
+The largest ships of the time could be accommodated, with a massive entrance lock capable of accepting vessels of up to 12,000 tons.
 Ships could enter from the river at Gallions Reach in the east.
 Linked at its western end to the Victoria Dock, even ships from the latter could therefore avoid the journey along the tidal river at Woolwich Reach.

 The new Victoria Dock was opened in June 1880 by the Duke of Connaught, son of Queen Victoria.
 It specialized in grain and, after refrigeration was introduced, frozen meat, fruit and vegetables.
-The Royal Victoria and Royal Albert Docks together created a gigantic artificial waterway through East Ham and West Ham.
-In the following decades the means to easily import raw materials and export finished goods attracted many manufacturing and service companies to the area, creating a new industrial suburb of London that only a short time before had been desolate marshes.
+The Royal Victoria and Royal Albert Docks together created a gigantic artificial waterway through Plaistow.
+In the following decades the means to easily import raw materials and export finished goods attracted many manufacturing and service companies to the area, creating a new industrial suburbs of London that only a short time before had been desolate marshes.